LorenzoPichetti/SbatchMan/docs/learn/configuration.md

 You can use `{var}` wildcards in configuration names and parameter values.
 All combinations (cartesian product) of variable values will be generated.

+!!! warning "Important Note"
-> **IMPORTANT NOTE:** relative paths will be relative to the directory where the `sbatchman configure` command is run.
+    Relative paths will be relative to the directory where the `sbatchman configure` command is run.

 #### YAML Syntax